SteppaCodes/Google-Drive-clone/README.md

 └─────────────────────────────────────┘
 ```

-Every artifact has identity, history, relationships, ownership, and lifecycle — whether it was created by a human or an agent.
+Every artifact has identity, history, relationships, ownership, and lifecycle — whether a human or an agent created it.

----

 ## Build Together

-A shared, self-hosted workspace where humans and agents are equal participants.
+A shared, self-hosted workspace where humans and agents are equal participants in producing work, not just consuming it.

+Lore applies ideas like version control, editorial review, and provenance to AI-generated work.

-Immutable version history with line-by-line unified diffs.
+- Immutable version history with line-by-line unified diffs

-Comments, approvals, and lifecycle states.
+- Comments, approvals, and lifecycle states

----
+- Full authorship trail for every artifact, human or agent

 ## Build on Previous Work

-The Artifact Graph connects every piece of work — research to decisions, decisions to implementations, implementations to deployments.
+The Artifact Graph connects every piece of work an agent or human has produced — research to decisions, decisions to implementations, implementations to deployments.

-Semantic search over meaning and relationships, not just filenames.
+- Semantic search over artifacts and their relationships, not just filenames

-Full provenance: where it came from, who created it, what depends on it.
+- Full provenance: where an artifact came from, who touched it, what depends on it

----

 ## Build Efficient Agents

-Dynamic skill registry — agents retrieve only the expertise they need, keeping context windows small.
+- **Skill artifact store** — skills live in Lore like any other artifact.
+Lore doesn't select or route skills; agents pull only the ones they need, keeping context windows small.

-Scoped access tokens restrict agents to specific collections.
+- **Scoped access tokens** restrict agents to specific collections.

-Native MCP support for direct integration with Claude, Cursor, Windsurf, and custom agent frameworks.
+- **Native MCP support** for direct integration with Claude, Cursor, Windsurf, and custom agent frameworks.

----

 ## Built With

 - Django + Django Ninja
 - PostgreSQL + pgvector
 - Model Context Protocol (MCP)

----

 ## Getting Started